 Take a Candlelight Tour

-Take a candlelight tour and enjoy the festive holiday décor of historic homes in the Washington, DC area.
+Take a candlelight tour and enjoy the festive holiday décor of historic homes in the Washington, D.C. area.
 Several house museums in Maryland and Northern Virginia offer candlelight tours, complete with seasonal music and holiday treats.
-See the schedule of Candlelight Tours in the Washington DC Area.Continue to 5 of 11 below.
+George Washington's 18th-century Mount Vernon Estate is one of the most spectacular to explore by candlelight.Continue to 5 of 10 below.

 See Holiday Shows

-Washington DC celebrates the season with a wonderful lineup of holiday shows and live entertainment.
-Take the whole family to see the Nutcracker—marvel over Clara’s Christmas fantasy when the wooden toy soldier comes alive and takes her on a magical tour of wonderful holiday adventures.
-Explore the magic and wonder of the story of Scrooge and the progression to Christmas past in Charles Dickens' A Christmas Carol.
-See the schedule of Holiday Shows in the Washington DC Area.Continue to 7 of 11 below.
+Washington, D.C. celebrates the season with a wonderful lineup of holiday shows and live entertainment.
+Take the whole family to see the Washington Ballet's Nutcracker—marvel over Clara’s Christmas fantasy when the wooden toy soldier comes alive and takes her on a magical tour of wonderful holiday adventures.
+Explore the magic and wonder of the story of Scrooge and the progression to Christmas past in Charles Dickens' A Christmas Carol at Ford's Theatre.Continue to 7 of 10 below.

 Attend a Holiday Concert